sitemesh/sitemesh2/README.txt

 -- Installation         --
 --------------------------

-* Copy sitemesh-@VERSION@.jar to the WEB-INF/lib/ directory of your web-app.
+* Copy sitemesh-<VERSION>.jar to the WEB-INF/lib/ directory of your web-app.

 * OPTIONAL: Copy sitemesh.xml to the WEB-INF/ directory if you need to specify a custom decorator mapper configuration then the default configuration.